 The Ghost is about being ignored and overlooked.
 With his shy personality, he’s struggling to have others notice him and win their affection.
 But the harder he tries, the more he’s distancing himself from others.
-Until his inner monster makes him hurt others, to get their attention.
+Until his inner monster makes him hurt others to get their attention.

-I like the teenage high school drama setting.
-It’s a very specific cosmos, and there aren’t a lot of pen and paper RPGs out there doing such a fine job as Monsterhearts does.
+Because of everything I said before and because I like the teenage high school drama setting.
+It’s a very specific cosmos, and there aren’t a lot of pen and paper RPGs out there doing as fine a job as Monsterhearts.

 I enjoy Monsterhearts’ focus on conflicts and dilemmas.

-Shortly before reading the Monsterhearts pdf, I watched “13 reasons why” which I really enjoyed.
+Shortly before reading the Monsterhearts pdf, I watched “13 Reasons Why” which I really enjoyed.

 There’s just one tiny point of negative feedback from me: The images and layout of the book don’t really match the high quality of the overall system.
-I do like the few illustrations that are in the book, but I would love to see five time as many.
+I do like the few illustrations that are in the book, but I would love to see five times as many.
 I guess it’s because Monsterhearts is an indie system, which just does not yield enough budget for more illustrations.
-Ok, I can live with that.
+Okay, I can live with that.
 A great game with only a few images is better than a terrible game with fantastic illustrations.